ljniox/ai-video-editing/MVP-Global-Dev-Infrastructure-Plan.md

 ## 16) Definition of Done (MVP)

 - CLI runs end-to-end locally on a sample: produces `sequences.json`, `transcript.json`, `selection.json`, and a working `.mlt` project importable into Kdenlive/Shotcut.
-- Lightning STT service reachable with authenticated request; client adapter can switch between local and lightning.
+- Beam STT service reachable with authenticated request; client adapter can switch between local and Beam (legacy `lightning` flag).
 - Tests pass on CI; README documents setup and example run.